RubixML/ML/docs/committee-machine.md

 # Committee Machine
 A voting ensemble that aggregates the predictions of a committee of heterogeneous learners (referred to as *experts*).
 The committee employs a user-specified influence scheme to weight the final predictions.

-> **Note:** Influence values can be arbitrary as they are normalized upon instantiation.
+> **Note:** Influence values can be arbitrary as they are automatically normalized upon instantiation.

 **Interfaces:** [Estimator](estimator.md), [Learner](learner.md), [Parallel](parallel.md), [Verbose](verbose.md), [Persistable](persistable.md)